pichim/PM2_PES_Board_Example/docs/markdown/ultrasonic_sensor.md

 and measuring the time taken for the echo to return.
 It encapsulates the details of interfacing with the sensor hardware and offers a simple interface for obtaining distance measurements in centimeters.
 Maximum measurment distance is approximately 2 meters (measured 198.1 cm) with a mearuement period of 12000 microseconds.
-If no new valid measurement is available, the read() function returns -1.0f.
+If no new valid measurement is available, the ``read()`` function returns -1.0f.

-To start working with the sensor, it is necessary to plug it correclty and create an object in the ``main`` file and assign a digital output.
+To start working with the sensor, it is necessary to plug it correclty and create an object in the ***main.cpp*** file and assign a digital output.

-### Connection to the PES-Board
+### Connection to the PES Board

 The ultrasonic sensor was tested with a 5V power supply and a single pin that transmits the signal.
 There for, it can use the same ports as the servos.
 You can use the the following pins: